 If we take a closer look at the characteristics of spitz dogs we will see how their bodies were purposely crafted to live in a cold environment.
 Even the facial features were crafted with harsh cold weather in mind.

 Frostbite is a real problem in the Arctic and large ears would be prone to freezing in subzero temperatures.
-For a good reason the spitzs' ears are small and pointy and lined up with fur to help prevent heat loss.
+For a good reason the ears in spitz dogs are small and pointy and lined up with a nice layer of fur to help prevent heat loss.

 What Dog Breeds are Spitz?